 Large doses of THC may produce confusion, amnesia, delusions, hallucinations, anxiety, and agitation.
 Most episodes remit rapidly.

-However, a clear relationship exists between long-term cannabis use and mental health problems.
+A clear relationship exists between long-term cannabis use and mental health problems, however, it is unclear whether the relationship is causative.
 Substance-abusing adolescents commonly suffer one or more comorbid health or behavioral problems.
 Several studies have demonstrated marijuana abuse to coexist with attention deficit hyperactivity disorder, other learning disabilities, depression, and anxiety.
 Cohort and well-designed cross-sectional studies suggest a modest association between early, regular, or heavy cannabis use and depression.

 Metabolism and elimination